 The breakfast bar is nice — we got these stools on Christmas eve.

 Okay, enough of my kitchen and on to menu planning.
 This week is another less-than-ambitious meal week as we gear up for New Year’s.
-I never made the shrimp dish so will try again.
+I never made the shrimp dish so I will try again.
 And the Slow Cooker black bean soup is new.
 For more ideas see Org Junkie.

 What’s Cooking this Week?

-Monday: Baked Burritos with quacamole
+Monday: Baked Burritos with guacamole

-Tuesday: Tomato Shrimp Pasta, meat balls and salad
+Tuesday: Tomato Shrimp Pasta, meatballs, and salad

 Wednesday: Slow Cooker Black Bean soup with grilled cheese and a salad